 Charming little property located in the heart of Chiang Rai.
 Mora Boutique Hotel is nothing fancy, but the black and white colonial design is cute, and the space is very clean and well kept.

-From Bangkok, Chiang Rai is a quick one hour flight, and there are several budget air carrier options.
+From Bangkok, Chiang Rai is a quick one-hour flight, and there are several budget air carrier options.
 If you are traveling to Chiang Rai from Chiang Mai, the most affordable option is the direct VIP bus.
 I’ve used Green Bus Thailand – the company schedules buses almost every hour starting at 8 AM, and the ride is smooth and comfortable.
 Price is approximately 320 baht, one way.